Earth Day is celebrated all over the world on April 22nd

-This Earth Day, we are encouraging you to spend some time outdoors exploring and discovering nature.
+This Earth Day, spend some time outdoors exploring and discovering nature.
 Connecting with nature is often the first step to becoming an environmental steward.
 Loving our planet often goes hand-in-hand with wanting to protect it.

 Discover our family-friendly Earth Day activities perfect for kids of all ages.
 Let’s begin exploring Planet Earth!